yuriys-kentico/kontent-custom-element-samples/README.md

 ## Markdown editor
 [Mardown editor](https://github.com/Kentico/custom-element-samples/blob/master/Markdown/markdown.html) is a WYSIWYG Custom element which allows users to write formatted text using [SimpleMDE](https://github.com/sparksuite/simplemde-markdown-editor).
 In this sample element, you can find examples of setting dynamic height and reacting on the window 'resize' events.
 When the element is disabled, the editor is set to the readonly mode.

-## Country and State selector
-[Country and State selector](https://github.com/Kentico/custom-element-samples/blob/master/CountryStateSelector/country-state-selector.html) is a drop down selector which allows users to select country and state (if country has any).
-When the element is disabled, the dropdown is set to the readonly mode.

 # How to create a custom element
 You can find a detailed tutorial on how to create a Custom element in our [documentation](https://developer.kenticocloud.com/docs/integrating-content-editing-features).